jhondesignee/furry-ecs/DOCS.md

 - ## **`ECS: class`** <a name="ecs"></a>

-  Utility class to centralize access to resources
+  Utility class to facilitate multiple members management

   ### methods